cedardb/docs/content/references/advanced/prepare.md

 prepare newTrade as insert into trades values($1, $2, $3, $4, $5);
 ```

-Now we can just excute this function for each new incoming trade:
+Now we can just execute this function for each new incoming trade:

 ```sql
 EXECUTE newTrade(1715958691, 'BUY', 'AAPL', 3, 189.8700);